 Marine and coastal data can be used to support a variety of activities and purposes.
 These have been grouped into five themes and examples for each are provided in the sections below.

-Marine spatial planning involves managing competing interests by planning where different activities will happen.
-Marine and coastal biodiversity data can be used to guide spatial planning and identify priority areas for conservation.View more
+Marine spatial planning involves allocating space to different marine and coastal activities to ensure balanced and sustainable use of the marine environment.
+Marine and coastal biodiversity data can be used to identify priority areas for management or conservation and to guide spatial planning processes.View more

-Environmental impact assessments (EIAs) examine the anticipated environmental effects of proposed projects, which begin at the design stage.
-Suitable data informing predictions of an activity impact on the marine ecosystem are therefore required to effectively assess environmental impacts.View more
+Environmental Impact Assessments (EIAs) examine the anticipated environmental effects of proposed projects and begin at the design stage.
+Suitable data are required to support the prediction and assessment of potential impacts an activity may have on the marine environment.View more

 Natural capital and ecosystem services underpin our economy and society, and are therefore directly relevant to policy and business decision-making.
-Improved data enables the development of ecosystem valuation indicators that can be incorporated into government and businesses management.View more
+Improved data enables the development of ecosystem valuation indicators that can be incorporated into the management of government and business.View more

-Have an online resource related to ocean conservation and management?
-Submit it to be added here by contacting us via our contact form.
+Do you have an online resource related to ocean conservation and management?
+Submit it here.

-We update this website with new entries on a semi-annual basis.
+We are aiming to update this website with new entries on a quarterly basis.